 Darcy Sofa vs. alternatives

-- IKEA KIVIK: A popular choice for a deeper, more casual sit with a modular feel and swappable covers.
+- IKEA KIVIK: A common alternative if you want a deeper, more casual sit, a modular feel, and swappable covers.

-- Article Sven: A more design-forward option that leans mid-century and typically sits a bit more structured.
+- Article Sven: A more design-led option with a mid-century lean and a slightly more tailored sit.

-- Burrow Range: Modular by design, with a more modern silhouette and the ability to expand later.
+- Burrow Range: Modular by design, with a cleaner modern silhouette and an easier path to expand later.

 Pro tips for living with the Darcy

-- Measure the whole route: Don’t just measure the wall.
-Check doorways, hallways, and any tight corners before delivery.
+- Measure the whole route: Don’t stop at the wall.
+Check doorways, hallways, and tight corners before delivery day.

 - Use a fabric-safe routine: Spot clean early, rotate cushions where possible, and avoid over-wetting plush fabric.

-- Mind the layout: The sofa is easier to reposition; the sectional is best treated as a “set it and leave it” piece.
+- Mind the layout: The sofa is easier to reposition; the sectional is better treated as a set-it-and-leave-it piece.

 FAQs